jtcorbett/SwiftFin/SwiftFin/SwiftFin.docc/SwiftFin.md

 ## Overview

 SwiftFin provides a simple, modern Swift interface for accessing financial data through the SimpleFin protocol.
-The library handles authentication, API communication, and data parsing, making it easy to integrate bank account data into your iOS 18+ applications.
+The library handles authentication, API communication, and data parsing, making it easy to integrate bank account data into your iOS 18+ or MacOS 15+ applications.

 ### Requirements